 Research is not the sole responsibility of any one particular group or department in an organisation.
 The initial responsibility is that of the human resource department, which however should be assisted by line supervisors and executives at all levels of management.
 The assistance that can be rendered by trade unions and other organisations should not be ignored, but should be properly made use of.

+Apart from the above, the HR function involves managing change, technology, innovation, and diversity.
+It is no longer confined to the culture or ethos of any single organisation; its keynote is a cross-fertilisation of ideas from different organisations.
+Periodic social audits of HR functions are considered essential.
 HR professionals have an all-encompassing role.
 They are required to have a thorough knowledge of the organisation and its intricacies and complexities.
-The ultimate goal of every HR person should be to develop a linkage between the employee and the organisation because the employee’s commitment to the organisation is crucial.
+The ultimate goal of every HR manager should be to develop a linkage between the employee and the organisation because the employee’s commitment to the organisation is crucial.
 The first and foremost role of HR functionary is to impart continuous education to employees about the changes and challenges facing the country in general, and their organisation in particular.
 The employees should know about their balance sheet, sales progress, diversification plans, restructuring plans, sharp price movements, turnover and all such details.
 The HR professionals should impart education to all employees through small booklets, video films, and lectures.